Specialties and Approach

 Military and Veterans

-Being a military spouse myself, I am honored to work with active military members, their families, and veterans.
-I don’t specialize in working with concerns that are directly related to one’s military service, such as PTSD from combat and war, but I welcome those seeking support on other issues in their lives from someone who “gets” the challenges that come with military service.
+As a military spouse myself, I am honored to work with active-duty service members, their families, and veterans.
+I welcome those seeking support from someone who “gets” the challenges that come with military service.